psyomn/wlog/README.md

 ### For newcommers

 Look at the github issues, for things marked as 'Up for Grabs'.
+Feel free to message me to ask anything.
+I'll be more than happy to answer.